ibm-cloud-docs/discovery-data/contentminerapp.md

 ![Facet analysis pane](images/cmfap.png "Default view of the facet analysis pane showing the Relevancy analysis type"){: caption="Figure 6.
 The Facet Analysis pane showing the default facets" caption-side="bottom"}

-To open the **Facet analysis** pane, from the navigation on the right side of the window.
-This pane is the default view when you enter the analysis view.
+The **Facet analysis** pane is the default view when you enter the analysis view.
 To begin facet analysis, select the analysis type and options, and then select a facet from the analysis tree.
 The options in this pane are described in the following list:

 - **Analysis type**: Select the type of analysis you want to perform.
 Options: **Relevancy**, **Topic**, **Trends**, **Pairs**, **Connections**, **Factor** or **Dynamic cluster**.
 - **Number of facets**: Specify the number of facets to analyze.
 The default value and available options vary based on the analysis type.